Bisonai/vrf-consumer/README.md

     --network $NETWORK
 ```

-### Withdraw from Account
+### Withdraw from account

-Withdraw is used to get out deposited amount from account.
+To withdraw the remaining balance from account, you can use the command below.

 ```shell
 export ACCOUNT=